Slamy/Wiki_MiSTer/Setup-Guide.md

  ![picture](pictures/setup-fireup_connect-it.jpg)

-2. Remove the SD-card from you PC and insert it in the DE10-Nano board.
+2. Remove the SD-card from your PC and insert it in the DE10-Nano board.

  ![picture](pictures/setup-fireup_insert-sd.jpg)